timbeaudet/knowledge_base/software/git.md

 `git merge --no-ff feature/name`        feature/name can be omitted if you use `-` instead to represent "previous"
 `git push`

-If you accidently had local commits and had to rebase them changing history use `push --force-with-lease --force-if-includes` because it doesn't override stuff somebody else/other machines may have pushed and will error if you haven't `git prp` (git pull --rebase=preserve). https://git-scm.com/docs/git-push#Documentation/git-push.txt---no-force-with-lease https://git-scm.com/docs/git-push#Documentation/git-push.txt---no-force-if-includes
+If you accidently had local commits and had to rebase them changing history use `git pushf` (or `git push --force-with-lease --force-if-includes`) because it doesn't override stuff somebody else/other machines may have pushed and will error if you haven't `git prp` (git pull --rebase=merges).

+>>> [!WARNING], if you use `git pushf` to rewrite history on a branch and other people are using that branch then they will need to delete the branch from their local repo, and then fetch the new one.

+https://git-scm.com/docs/git-push#Documentation/git-push.txt---no-force-with-lease
+https://git-scm.com/docs/git-push#Documentation/git-push.txt---no-force-if-includes